drakkan/terraform-provider-sftpgo/docs/resources/folder.md

 - `key_passphrase` (String, Sensitive) Plain text passphrase for the private key.
 If you set a string in SFTPGo secret format, SFTPGo will keep the current secret on updates while the Terraform plan will save your value.
 Don't do this unless you are sure the values match (e.g because you imported an existing resource).
 - `password` (String, Sensitive) Plain text password.
 If you set a string in SFTPGo secret format, SFTPGo will keep the current secret on updates while the Terraform plan will save your value.
 Don't do this unless you are sure the values match (e.g because you imported an existing resource).
 - `private_key` (String, Sensitive) Plain text private key.
 If you set a string in SFTPGo secret format, SFTPGo will keep the current secret on updates while the Terraform plan will save your value.
 Don't do this unless you are sure the values match (e.g because you imported an existing resource).
 - `socks5_password` (String, Sensitive) Plain text SOCKS5 password.
 If you set a string in SFTPGo secret format, SFTPGo will keep the current secret on updates while the Terraform plan will save your value.
 Don't do this unless you are sure the values match (e.g because you imported an existing resource).
-Available in the Enterprise version.
+Available in the Enterprise edition.
 - `socks5_proxy` (String) The address of the SOCKS5 proxy server, including the hostname or IP and the port number.
-Available in the Enterprise version.
+Available in the Enterprise edition.
 - `socks5_username` (String) The optional SOCKS5 username.
-Available in the Enterprise version.
+Available in the Enterprise edition.